ibotdotout/talks/barcampsk4/slide.md

 ---
 class: center, middle
-# Wrong Mindset of TDD
+# Misconcept of TDD

 ---

-# Wrong Minset of TDD
+# Misconcept of TDD
 ## Make your work slow
 -- You can drive faster because of break.
 ## Don't have to design